kubescape/kubescape/README.md

 </br>

-# Being part of the team
+# Being a part of the team

 We invite you to our team!
 We are excited about this project and want to return the love we get.

 Want to contribute?
 Want to discuss something?
 Have an issue?

 * Feel free to pick a task from the [roadmap](docs/roadmap.md) or suggest a feature of your own.
 [Contact us](MAINTAINERS.md) directly for more information :)
-* Open a issue, we are trying to respond within 48 hours
+* Open an issue, we are trying to respond within 48 hours
-* [Join us](https://discord.com/invite/WKZRaCtBxN) in a discussion on our discord server!
+* [Join us](https://discord.com/invite/WKZRaCtBxN) in the discussion on our discord server!

 [<img src="docs/discord-banner.png" width="100" alt="logo" align="center">](https://discord.com/invite/WKZRaCtBxN)
 ![discord](https://img.shields.io/discord/893048809884643379)